Common SSL Issues and How to Resolve Them

 Your website’s SSL configuration uses outdated protocols (e.g., SSL 3.0 or TLS 1.0) or weak cipher suites, making it vulnerable to attacks.

-- The server is configured to support deprecated protocols or ciphers.
+- The server is configured to support deprecated protocols or weak encryption algorithms.

-- Test Your Configuration: Use tools like SSL Labs to analyze your server’s SSL configuration and identify vulnerabilities.
+- Use tools like SSL Labs Server Test to analyze your server’s SSL configuration and identify vulnerabilities.

 6. Redirect Loops After Enabling HTTPS